acm-uiuc/til/_til/unix/exclude-a-directory-with-find.md

+---
-# Exclude A Directory With Find
+title: Exclude A Directory With Find
+category: unix
+---

 Using `find` is a handy way to track down files that meet certain criteria.
 However, if there are directories full of irrelevant files, you may end up